LeoMitchell1/Leo-Major-Work/Docs/Developer_Notes.md

 ## TO DOs

 1. Write instructions and create pop up window for it
-2. Improve the UI - Design features (try removing background colour of labels, adding border colour to frame)
-3. Add habit categories (list them at bottom of screen, colour code them with frame borders, make little colour squares appear in the calendar frames that it was completed)
-4. Create calendar tracking window with stats (optional)
-6. Make the appearance remember what it is set to when you close and reopen
-7. Go through and optimise the code, removing duplicates, simplifying functions etc.
-10. Make the progress for each habit save when the day changes, the checkbox will then reset to default to allow for the next progression
-11. Write README file contents
+4. Write README file contents
-12. Go through and add comments explaining everything
+5. Go through and add comments explaining everything

 ## Completed

 * Go through and do Error management for all inputs (7/4)
 * Add a dialog window for exit confirmation (7/4)